• Sermon from Scratch

 • What does the text speak about?
 (Theme)

-• What does the text say about its main subject?
+• What does the text say about what it speaks about?
 (Emphasis)

 After answering these questions individually, aim to express your synthesis in one clear, complete sentence that faithfully reflects the passage’s theological center and dominant claim (theme + emphasis).